proteanhq/protean/docs/blocks/ddd/repository.rst

 This discussion would not be complete without an introduction to the DAO layer of Protean.

-DAOs in Protean are architected as plugins, and activated with the help of configuration flags.
+Data Access Objects in Protean are made available as plugins, and activated with the help of configuration flags.
 Each Persistence Store implementation will have a corresponding DAO implementation of its own.
 For example, there would be two different plugins for Mongo and Elasticsearch.
 There are also cases where the DAO would make use of an ORM to support connections to multiple databases at one go, like SQLAlchemy.

-You can check different available implementations :ref:`here <plugin-database>`, and read about configuring DAOs in the :ref:`user-persistence` section.
+You can check different available implementations :ref:`here <plugin-database>`, and read about configuring Data Access Objects in the :ref:`user-persistence` section.